Graduation involves two parts: Degree Conferral (required) and Commencement (optional).

 Regularly review, monitor and self-manage your degree program by reviewing your Degree Progress Report (DPR) and/or consulting with your Faculty Mentor.
 For information regarding DPR, see Records & Reports.

 Login to Campus Connect.
 Go to Self-Service > Degree Progress/Graduation > Apply for Degree Conferral.
 The degree conferral application deadlines are as follows: February 1 (for Spring); July 15 (for Summer); October 1 (for Fall); and, January 15 (for Winter).
 [NOTE: If you apply for degree conferral but fail to graduate as planned, you must EDIT your application for Degree Conferral—changing your new intended completion date—and resubmit it.]

-Step 3: (for MAAPS students only) Initiate Preparation of Graduate Narrative Transcript
+Step 3: (for MAAPS students only) Revisit Graduaion Review in MAAPS Guidebook.

 Plan for the Graduation Review session.
 At least one quarter prior to the quarter in which you plan to graduate, begin work with your Faculty Mentor to develop your MAAPS Narrative Transcript.
 The Narrative Transcript is a MAAPS degree requirement and must be completed prior to degree conferral.

 Step 4: Be Actively Enrolled.

 Be actively enrolled during the quarter in which you plan to graduate or during at least one of the previous three quarters.
 To be deemed “active,” you record much show some registration (for a competence or a course or continuing activity status.
 Verify your enrollment status here.
 If “discontinued,” send request to be reactivated along with your name & DePaul ID number to email@example.com .